Melania Trump ‘Furious’ About Her Kardashian-Like Life With ‘Scandals, Divorces, Headlines,’ Reports ‘People’

 Melania Trump is allegedly “furious” about what her life has devolved into over the past year and beyond since President Donald Trump was sworn in as president of the U.S., according to a source close to Melania, reports People.
-With Stormy Daniels’ new 60 Minutes teaser interview recently released, and former Playboy Playmate of the Year Karen McDougal set to appear CNN’s Anderson Cooper 360, as reported by the Inquisitr, the focus has turned to women who claim they have had adulterous affairs with Trump.
+With Stormy Daniels’ new 60 Minutes teaser interview recently released, and former Playboy Playmate of the Year Karen McDougal set to appear on CNN’s Anderson Cooper 360, as reported by the Inquisitr, the focus has turned to women who claim they have had adulterous affairs with Trump.

 Melania’s life in the White House has allegedly turned into a Kardashian-family-style drama, with the source claiming that all the scandals, divorces, and headlines surrounding the politicos represent the events that Melania “didn’t want to happen.”
 Melania’s life was described as a “24/7 tornado” with the former model’s once quiet life now at the center of many news reports.